 See the s:45?
 That’s a byte count.
 If you change oldsite.com to newsite.com using a raw SQL query, the URL length changes but the byte count stays at 45.
 WordPress then can’t unserialize the data, and the value is lost.

-This is transparent to you as the user — WP-CLI handles it automatically.
+WP-CLI unserializes the data first, makes the replacement, then re-serializes it with the correct byte count.
+This is transparent to you as the user, WP-CLI handles it automatically.
 But if you ever see “PHP” in the Type column of your dry-run output, you know serialized data is being handled correctly.

 Targeting Specific Tables